AlfCano/rk.ggsurvey/README.md

     *   Allows for faceting by an additional variable.

 2.  **Means Graph from svyby Object**:
-    *   Visualizes point estimates and confidence intervals using a clean dot plot style.
+    *   Visualizes point estimates and confidence intervals using a clean dot plot style (point + error bar).
-    *   A preferred alternative to bar charts for displaying means with uncertainty.
+    *   A superior alternative to bar charts for displaying means with uncertainty.
+    *   Robust handling of single-variable or multi-variable inputs.
-    *   Supports coordinate flipping (useful for long category labels) and faceting.
+    *   Supports coordinate flipping (great for long category labels) and faceting.

 3.  **Bar Diagram**:
     *   Intelligently switches between functions based on the number of variables provided: